Thursday, July 25, 2024

 5. Who was Adam, anyway?

-6. Antler Queen is . . .
+6. The true identity of the Antler Queen remains a mystery . . .

 Image credited to Showtime.